aarneranta/NLG-examples/README.md

 # NLG-examples with GF in Haskell and Python

+## Tutorial on NLG in GF: `doc/`

+This tutorial is meant for programmers unfamiliar with GF but with experience in Python.
+It has a particular focus on NLG from Wikidata.
+It gives a gradual reconstruction of the code in `countries/`, also trying to do it in a more scalable and modifieable way.

 ## Facts about countries: `countries/`

 This is an example of GF-based natural language generation.